dluca14/autoTrader/README.md

 ⌨ <b>Django Migrations</b> ⌨ <br>
-`docker compose exec backend sh` - '#' should appear <br>
 `python manage.py makemigrations <APP>` - you can also optionally specify what app you want to taget example: `accounts`<br> `python manage.py migrate` <br>
 `python manage.py loaddata coins` - this is used to load the default coins in the database

 ⚠️ <b>Troubleshooting</b> ⚠️<br>
-If the custom user model has been fundamentally changed the following must be deleted: <br>
+If there are any errors regarding db migrations the following must be deleted: <br>
-- the 'data' folder inside auto_trader
 - the 'at_postgres' Docker container
+- the '/data/db' folder inside project directory
-- the migrations inside accounts/migrations folder
+- the migrations inside every app's ./migrations folder

 After that, run `docker compose up` and see the section on Django Migrations